 Information and service buildings / Dals-Ed, Dalsland

 The calm.
-A still wind.
-A scent of conifers and bog.
-The streaks of sunlight that find their way down to the berry-rich ground.
-Paths and paths that wind through the forest you came to discover and draw energy from.
-Tresticklan's national park in northwestern Dalsland has received a new portal in the form of an information building and supplementary service buildings that invite pause and enlightenment during the journey through forest and land.
+A gentle wind.
+A scent of pine needles and bog.
+The sunrays that find their way down to the berry-rich ground.
+Trails and paths that wind through the forest you have come to discover and gain energy from.
+Tresticklans nationalpark in northwestern Dalsland has received a new portal in the form of an information building and complementary service buildings that invite you to pause and gain information during the journey through the forest and land.

 Year